 What are the potential benefits of these changes, what are the potential drawbacks?
 How can we ensure that such changes lead to the further development of inclusive societies?

 During onsite and online events, groups of young Canadian and European adults (aged 18-30) met and debated, with the support of facilitators.
 The groups were tasked with developing ideas for the political direction of Canadian and European governments.
+These meetings - first onsite and then online - were accompanied by online workshops for the participants as well as online conferences with Canadian and European experts to suggest ideas and stimulate the participants.

 Initially, the participants brainstormed on several problems related to the theme of each event and their effects on digital inclusion (for example: citizenship, social relations, life in cities, racism, health in a post-pandemic time).
 Among the discussed topics, the most pressing issues were selected for further elaboration under the form of feasible policy solutions and actions.